fancytigerdustball/sudoku-solver/README.md

 I am no pro at sudoku, so my program is not perfect. 😋

+In my sudoku book, the puzzles are graded in stars.

-(It can solve most sudokus though.)
+solve.py can solve most ⭐⭐⭐ ones, but 4 would leave it (and me) stumped.